Department of Anthropology

 Total Credit Hours18

-To declare a Minor in Anthropology, obtain advice, obtain lists of relevant courses, or seek approval of substitutions for course requirements, students should consult their academic advisor.
+To declare a Minor in Anthropology, obtain advice, obtain a list of current relevant courses, or seek approval of substitutions for course requirements, students should consult their academic advisor.

 Minor in American Indian Studies